pltaylor16/CombineHarvesterFlow/README.md

     conda create -n jax python==3.10
     conda activate jax

+Follow the jax install instructions [here](https://jax.readthedocs.io/en/latest/installation.html) for CPU or GPU depending on your local hardware.
+Then:

     git clone https://github.com/pltaylor16/CombineHarvester.git
     cd CombineHarvester
     pip install .

-However, jax may only work in CPU mode using this approach, which means the training of the normalizing flows can be slow (this is not normally problematic in low-dimensions e.g. n<7).
-Therefore, we recommend first installing jax to run on GPUs following the instructions [here](https://github.com/google/jax?tab=readme-ov-file#installation).
+Training of the normalizing flows can be slower when using CPUs (this is not normally problematic in low-dimensions e.g. n<7).
+Therefore we recommend using GPUs, if possible.

 ## Perlmutter (NERSC) installation instructions